kuling321/inode7.1_for_openwrt/README.md

 USED:

 1.Download  the wuliclient directory to openwrt sdk packages directory.

-[if you school H3C server ip is different from my ,you should modify it. edit wuliclient.c and modify maroc of SER_ADRE SER_PORT and so on]
+[if you school H3C server ip is different from mine ,you should modify it. edit wuliclient.c and modify maroc of SER_ADRE SER_PORT and so on]

 2.back to sdk top directory